nuelsitanggang/nuelsitanggang.github.io/about.md

 Hi!<br/>
 This is a personal blog for my personal writings, mostly collection of my Twitter thread and notes.
 I have used several blogging website but somehow I don't have a sense of ownership over my writings.<br/>
 <br/>
 I understand that Github pages usually used as a professional portfolio pages.
 I may use that in the future, but for now I am enjoying learing how to configure my blog manually.
-It's tedious but it feels like I'm tending a garden, so the satisfaction is coming from the struggle when trying to understand how Github works and how this template works. <br/>
+It's tedious but it feels like tending a garden, so the satisfaction is coming from the struggle when trying to understand how Github works and how this template works. <br/>
 <br/>
 If you're a friend of mine from Twitter, welcome.
 Basically my talking point is more or less the same with my tweets but it will be more elaborated.<br/>
 Cheers!<br/>